DavideTriso/aria-accordion/README.md

 1. Include the JS script **aria-accordion.js** - or the minified production script **aria-accordion.min.js** - in the head or the body of your HTML file.
 2. Include the CSS file  **aria-accordion.css** in the head of your HTML file or use the SCSS files in your project.
 Adapt the CSS rules to match your website's design.
-3. Initialise the widget within an inline script tag, or in an external JS file.
+3. Initialize the widget within an inline script tag, or in an external JS file.

 ### HTML